-A UK entry is among five finalists in the Mobility Unlimited Challenge, announced at the Consumer Electronics Show in Las Vegas, USA.
+A UK entry, the Phoenix Ai ultralight wheelchair, is among five finalists in the Mobility Unlimited Challenge, announced at the Consumer Electronics Show in Las Vegas, USA.
 The Toyota Mobility Foundation launched the $4 million global challenge in 2017 in partnership with the Challenge Prize Centre offered by Nesta.

-The Challenge invited engineers, innovators and designers to submit ideas for game-changing technologies to improve the mobility and independence of people with lower-limb paralysis.
-Central to the Challenge is the need to work with end-users to develop devices that will integrate seamlessly into their lives and environments, while being comfortable and easy to use.
+The challenge invited engineers, innovators and designers to submit ideas for game-changing technologies to improve the mobility and independence of people with lower-limb paralysis.
+Central to the Toyota-supported challenge is the need to work with end-users to develop devices that will integrate seamlessly into their lives and environments, while being comfortable and easy to use.

 Each of the finalists (above with the judges) will receive a grant of $500,000 to develop their concept.
 They will attend workshops, receive mentoring opportunities with engineering experts, and collaborate with end-users to help develop their concepts.